 The following courses must be current within seven years of application to the program: Anatomy & Physiology I, II & III (Bi 231, 232 & 233), Food and Nutrition (FN 225), Human Development (PSY 215), AND Math (MTH 95 or higher).
-For the 2010 application, there are no time limitations for writing courses, or any of the general education electives.
+There are no time limitations for writing and general education elective courses.

 Microbiology (BI 234) is no longer a prerequisite for the nursing program.
 However, it is a required course in the program curriculum.
 Students are encouraged to take Microbiology before starting the program.
 Microbiology needs to be current within seven years of application to the program and students who took it more than seven years ago will need to repeat it.

 - Can I send official transcripts with my Nursing application, or does the college I attended have to send them?

 Transcripts, other than PCC, must be submitted with your program application, even if previously submitted to PCC.
 Students who applied to the program the previous year do not need to submit new transcripts unless they completed new coursework at an institution other than PCC.
 Official transcripts must be in a sealed envelope from the institution.
 Do not open official transcripts or they will not be accepted.
 Please note that official transcripts are required from all institutions attended, other than PCC.